 - Notarized transfer agreement

-- Work samples (e.g., manuscript, music file)
+- Work samples (for example: manuscript, image, or software file)

 How to License Copyright in Nepal

-Licensing means giving someone permission to use your copyrighted work, without giving up ownership.
+Licensing means giving someone permission to use your copyrighted work without giving up ownership.

 Step 1: Draft a Copyright License Agreement